Joe Fanning: Career

-Darasim was his first Group 2 winner, taking the Prix Kergolay in August 2003.
+Darasim, trained by Johnston, provided Fanning with his first Group 2 win, taking the Prix Kergorlay in August 2003.
 The horse would later provide other big race victories in the 2003 Prix Gladiateur, the 2004 Betty Barclay Rennen in Germany, and the 2004 Goodwood Cup.
-In 2004, he secured more than £1 million in British prize money in a season for the first time.
+In 2004, Fanning secured more than £1 million in British prize money in a season for the first time.
 In 2006, he passed 100 winners for the first time.
 This was also the year of his first Royal Ascot winner - I'm So Lucky in the 2006 Wolferton Handicap.
-Then, in 2007, he won the King Edward VII Stakes at the Royal meeting on Boscobel, a horse on which he'd also won the Listed Glasgow Stakes at Hamilton.
+Then, in 2007, he won the King Edward VII Stakes at the Royal meeting on Boscobel, a horse on which he'd also won the Listed Glasgow Stakes at Hamilton Park.
 Earlier in that same season, he won the Lincoln on Very Wise for William Haggas.
-However, also in 2007, he broke two vertebrae in his back when falling at Goodwood and was out for seven months.

-Other Royal Ascot victories have come on Holberg (2009 Queen's Vase), Hartnell (2014 Queen's Vase) and two Queen Alexandra Stakes on Oriental Fox in 2015 and 2017.
+Also in 2007, he broke two vertebrae in his back when falling at Goodwood and was out for seven months.
+Other Royal Ascot victories have come on Holberg (2009 Queen's Vase), Drill Sergeant (2009 Duke of Edinburgh Stakes), Fennell Bay (2012 King George V Stakes), Hartnell (2014 Queen's Vase) and Oriental Fox (2015 and 2017 Queen Alexandra Stakes), all trained by Johnston.

-His biggest single prize pot to date came in the Goffs Million Mile at The Curragh in September 2009 on Shakespearean, again for Johnston.
-He won more than 100 races in Britain every season from then until 2020, with his highest total to date of 188 coming in 2012.
+Fanning's largest single prize pot to came in the Goffs Million Mile at The Curragh in September 2009 on Shakespearean, for Johnston.
+He won more than 100 races in Britain every season from then until 2020, with his highest total of 188 coming in 2012.
 Also in that period, he twice won the All-Weather Jockeys' Championship - in 2009/10 and 2011/12.
-In 2014, he surpassed £2 million in British prize money for the first time.
+In 2014, he surpassed £2 million in British prize money in a year for the only time in his career.

-In September 2016, on his 46th birthday, he finally secured his first Group 1 victory on The Last Lion in the Middle Park at Newmarket by three-quarters of a length at 25/1, having won the Group 2 Sirenia Stakes at Kempton three weeks prior.
-Fanning later spoke of his satisfaction at winning a Group 1 after so many Group 2s and 3s "I wouldn't have liked to face retirement without that Group 1 so I did have a feeling of relief," he said.

-In 2023, he won the Ayr Gold Cup for the first time on Significantly and rode The Gatekeeper, the 25/1 winner of the closing Balmoral Handicap on British Champions Day at Ascot.
-For a short time in early-to-mid-season he headed the Jockeys Championship before eventually finishing 7th.